yawaramin/stubbex/README.md

 schema validation for this stub.
 Then, put the response's expected JSON Schema object in the stub's `response.body` field.

-For example, here's an example schema for the todos we show above:
+For example, here's a schema for the todos we show above:

 ```
 {